Learning incomplete factorization preconditioners for GMRES: Implementation details

 \myparagraph{Message-passing network} In our implementation, we use $L=3$ message-passing steps.
 We define a hidden size of $n=32$ for the edge embeddings and $m=16$ for the node embeddings in the hidden layers of the neural network allowing for sufficient flexibility in the network's parameterization.
 The incoming messages at each node are aggregated using the mean aggregation function, which ensures a balanced contribution from neighboring nodes.
 Thus, our GNN has a total of $4\thinspace889$ parameters to train.

-\myparagraph{Output} The final edge embedding is chosen to be scalar by designing the edge update function to produce a single output, i.e. $e_{ij}^{(L)} \in \R$, allowing us to directly transform the output into a lower- and upper-triangular matrix.
-We enforce the diagonal elements of $\mU$ to be ones and apply the activation function $\phi$ from \Eqref{eq:activationfunction} to the diagonal elements of $\mL$.
-Note that during training, we instead use the approximation $\hat{\phi}$ from \Eqref{eq:activationrelaxed} in line~25 as discussed in the main text.\looseness=-1
+\myparagraph{Output} The final edge embedding is chosen to be scalar by designing the edge update function to produce a single output, i.e., $e_{ij}^{(L)} \in \R$, allowing us to directly transform the output into a lower- and upper-triangular matrix.
+We enforce the diagonal elements of $\mU$ to be ones and apply the activation function $\zeta$ from \Eqref{eq:activationfunction} to the diagonal elements of $\mL$.
+Note that during training, we instead use the approximation $\hat{\zeta}_\epsilon$ from \Eqref{eq:activationrelaxed} in line~25 as discussed in the main text.
+This allows zero diagonal elements but no matrix inversion of $\mP$ during training is required.

 \myparagraph{Training} Our model is trained on the dataset of $200$ problem instances of size $n=2\thinspace500$ for $100$ iterations.
 The best-performing model during the training based on the validation GMRES performance is chosen in order to avoid overfitting.
 As a validation metric, we use the number of GMRES iterations of the learned preconditioner on the validation data as this is the downstream metric of interest.\looseness=-1